Luoauoa/IODRNN/README.md

 ****
 ### One word that has been said before

-**This model was implemented nearly two years ago, sorry for the late...**
+**This model was implemented nearly two years ago (2022), sorry for the late...**

 Welcome to play with this architecture and the metric designed to evaluate the latency in the forecast results.

-This is an unmatured idea, further suggestions and improvements are also welcome.
+This is an unmatured idea, further suggestions, and improvements are always welcome.

 Please cite our work if you are interested in some of my designs and want to follow them.
 ****